My Heartful Best: Gorō Matsui Collection: Background

 My Heartful Best: Gorō Matsui Collection is a compilation album featuring songs with lyrics written by Gorō Matsui released throughout Kudo's career.
 It includes a total of twenty-eight songs, from the late eighties all the way up to newly recorded material.
-On the first disc, dubbed "Bloom", the last track, "Whitout Your Love", is a previous recorded song that is being released for the first time.
+On the first disc, dubbed "Bloom", the last track, "Without Your Love", is a previous recorded song that is being released for the first time.
 It was penned by Matsui and composed by Tsugutoshi Gotō.
 The song was originally recorded in 1993 and was in contention to be released as a single, instead of the song "Anata Shika Inai Desho", but the idea was shelved.
 During the album's promotion, Kudo performed the song on the EX music show Music Station, marking her first appearance on the program in fourteen years.
 A new song was also recorded for the compilation, titled "Yuragi no Tsuki", and included on the third disc, dubbed "Crescent".
 The song is written by Matsui and composed by Toshiaki Matsumoto.
 "Yuragi no Tsuki" was used as ending theme to the TBS morning show Hiruobi! to promote the album.